Filament Pairs, Dynamic Partitions, and Spiders for Post-Singularly Finite Entire Functions: Dynamic partitions

-\begin{remark} Since we choose a single dreadlock for each singular value, and in such a way that they are disjoint, the base domain $B$ is always simply connected and free of singular values.
+\begin{remark} Since we choose a single filament for each singular value, and in such a way that they are disjoint, the base domain $B$ is always simply connected and free of singular values.
 Therefore, the restriction $f\colon D\to B$ for any partition sector is biholomorphic.
 We are going to prove this in more detail in Lemma~\ref{lem:BasicProperties}.

-Taking left supporting dreadlocks for singular values in the Fatou set is just a convention that allows for a more convenient description of which (pre\nobreakdash-)periodic dreadlocks land together in terms of itineraries. \end{remark}
+Taking left supporting filaments for singular values in the Fatou set is just a convention that allows for a more convenient description of which (pre\nobreakdash-)periodic filaments land together in terms of itineraries. \end{remark}

 Since we also want to assign itineraries to points at infinity, it is useful to extend the base domain to include $\CTT{f}\setminus\C$.

 \begin{Def}[Extended dynamic partition] Let $\mathcal{D}=\mathcal{D}(\{\dread{\ad{s}^i}{a_i}\})$ be a dynamic partition for $f$.
 We call